S.C. Gov. McMaster calls for ‘bold’ education reform in first inaugural address

 The governor proposed to lift up the state’s dismal public education system by tackling poverty by attracting jobs to poor, rural areas, recruiting good teachers and paying them well, and by enacting education reform.
 He proposed staffing schools with school resources officers and mental health counselors, reducing paperwork and testing so teachers can focus on teaching, consolidating school districts and giving the state Education Department superintendent the authority to remove and replace failing school boards.

 “My pledge to you today is that the words ‘Corridor of Shame’ will soon be a fading memory,” McMaster said.
-“This will require a state-backed economic development commitment to bring jobs to these communities by providing infrastructure in rural areas — not only in water, sewer and roads, but in school buildings and facilities.
+“This will require a number of things, including a state-backed economic development commitment to bring jobs to these communities by providing infrastructure in rural areas — not only in water, sewer and roads, but in school buildings and facilities.

 That requires the state invest in skilled workers, some of whom S.C. companies now must recruit out of state, the governor said.